lipsig/testelaravel/README.md

 ## Server Configuration

 This application is configured to use MySQL as its database, SMTP for mail, Eloquent as its ORM, JWT for authentication, and Laravel Queue for job processing.
-The configuration for these services can be found in the config directory:
+The configuration for these services can be found in the `config` directory:

-database.php: Database configuration.
+- `database.php`: Database configuration.
-mail.php: Mail configuration.
+- `mail.php`: Mail configuration.
-jwt.php: JWT configuration.
+- `jwt.php`: JWT configuration.
-queue.php: Queue configuration.
+- `queue.php`: Queue configuration.